MrYsLab/python_banyan/docs/example8.md

 **append_bp_address** - this field is used mainly when launching components on a remote computer.
 If set to ***yes***, the backplane IP address is appended to the command string with a
 ***-b option***.
 The address is the IP address of the local computer.
-For example, if the backplane IP address being used is 192.168.1.100, and the descriptor entry for the *client* component was set as follows:
+For example, if the backplane IP address is used is 192.168.1.100, the descriptor entry for the client component was set as follows:
 ```
 client,yes,remote1,yes,no,0
 ```